cannmirror/pto-isa/docs/isa/conventions.md

 - Instructions may require ordering between memory and vector pipelines.
 When examples show events (e.g., `set_flag(...)` / `wait_flag(...)`), they indicate the required ordering constraints on the target backend.
 - `TSYNC` is used for explicit synchronization when needed by a sequence of instructions.

+See `docs/coding/Event.md` for the event model used by PTO Tile Lib.